gurpreet-legend/Face-Recognition-Brainiac-Frontend/README.md

 > I have implemented [react-tsparticles](https://www.npmjs.com/package/react-tsparticles) for the background to make it more interactive and expressive.<br>
 > By using [react-tilt](https://www.npmjs.com/package/react-tilt) , I have made the Brainiac logo more interactive and lively.<br>
 > Used [tachyons](https://www.npmjs.com/package/tachyons) for easy quick CSS changes.

+ I hope you will like it and do give it a star as per your liking.
+Untill then , happy coding ... 👨‍💻